droqen/on-public-criticism-of-kill-gameplay/README.md

 in section 2, i will present counter-criticism to the body produced in section 1

 in this final section, section 3, i will attempt to synthesize both previous sections into a usable summary, whose purpose is to facilitate future discussion by avoiding re-treading discussions that have already occurred.

+## inspirations for this process

+- [Starseed Observatory](http://starseedobservatory.com), "a mixed-media video games criticism project that critiques the indie video game Starseed Pilgrim and presents the ongoing discourse around the game." it collects a number of articles and comments regarding Starseed Pilgrim, a game i designed. i haven't seen any other attempts before or since to catalogue the "discourse around" any game.

+- [Ugly Feelings](https://www.hup.harvard.edu/books/9780674024090) (Ngai, Sianne); _further discussion in next list item_

+- [The Impossible Reversal](https://www.upress.umn.edu/9781517916220/the-impossible-reversal/) (McDonald, Peter) and [Run and Jump: The Meaning of the 2D Platformer](https://direct.mit.edu/books/oa-monograph/5723/Run-and-JumpThe-Meaning-of-the-2D-Platformer) (McDonald, Peter) address games in a neutral, observational, meaning-making way that i find similar to Ngai's approach. i would describe these books' particular attitude towards creative works as _faithful,_ as in, having faith that there is something to find; and also _objective,_ not in the sense that the conclusions are objective statements, but that the statements are connected to objective observations regarding the object -- in other words, the books do not say, "i had this experience with the object and here is an interpretation of that experience," but rather, "here is a set of facts about the object and here is an interpretation of those facts."